 Is errors and omissions insurance the same as professional liability insurance?

 Yes, the names can vary depending on the industry being insured, but they are one and the same.

 What does errors and omissions insurance cost?

 The cost of your errors and omissions insurance depends on many different factors including industry (i.e., lawyer, engineer, broker) and business volume (i.e., revenue, fees, commissions), as well as the limit of insurance and the deductible you’re willing to pay should a claim occur.
 It is best to discuss the details of your E&O coverage with your insurance advisor, to ensure you have the appropriate coverage for the services you offer.

 What is the difference between professional liability insurance and general liability insurance?

-General liability insurance helps protect your business from losses your company may experience should you be sued because of property damage, injuries or death caused by your services, business operations or your employees.
-Professional liability (E&O insurance) coverage can be purchased as additional protection for settlements, defence costs, negligence, mistakes, and oversights against potential damages whether or not you’re found liable.
+General liability insurance helps protect your business from losses your company may experience should you be sued because of property damage, injuries or death caused by your services, business operations, or your employees.
+Professional liability (E&O insurance) coverage can be purchased as additional protection for settlements, defense costs, negligence, mistakes, and oversights against potential damages whether or not you’re found liable.